Scott Marlowe | Dwarven Thanes

 Military organization follows the clan structure, with related warriors fighting together in units led by proven veterans.
 This creates exceptional unit cohesion, as warriors trust their shield-mates with the certainty that comes from lifelong familiarity.
 Larger formations coordinate through established protocols and extensive training rather than complex command structures, allowing dwarven forces to maintain effectiveness even when communications are disrupted.
 The saying "A dwarf fights for his kin" captures this clan-based military organization.

-Recent decades have seen the dwarven thanes adapting their military practices to address evolving threats.
+In recent decades, the dwarven thanes have adapted their military practices to address evolving threats.
 Lord Gral's organized goblin forces employ more sophisticated tactics than traditional raiding parties, requiring the Iron Shields to develop counter-strategies.
-Some thanes have begun incorporating human military advisors to learn about surface warfare developments, while maintaining core dwarven fighting methods.
+Some thanes have begun incorporating human military advisors to learn about developments in surface warfare, while maintaining core dwarven fighting methods.
 This selective adaptation demonstrates dwarven pragmatism—willing to learn from others while preserving traditions that have proven effective over centuries of conflict.

 Thorgrim Ironbeard - The Unbroken